-No single customer accounted for 10% or more of Accounts receivable, net of allowance as of March 31, 2019 and 2018.
+No single customer that accounted for 10% or more of Accounts receivable, net of allowance on the Condensed Consolidated Balance Sheets as of September 30, 2019 or 2018.
 The Company had one customer that accounted for 11.6% of Accounts receivable, net of allowance as of December 31, 2018.
-No single customer accounted for 10% or more of Net sales in the Condensed Consolidated Statements of Operations for the three months ended March 31, 2019 or 2018, or for the year ended December 31, 2018.
+No single customer accounted for 10% or more of Net sales in the Condensed Consolidated Statements of Operations for the three and nine months ended September 30, 2019 or 2018.